ygorhora/mcp-sync-config/README.md

 ## Overview

-MCP Claude Config Sync Tool is a sophisticated command-line utility designed to simplify the management of Model Context Protocol (MCP) servers in Claude Desktop.
+MCP Claude Config Sync Tool is a sophisticated command-line utility designed to simplify the management of Model Context Protocol (MCP) servers in Claude Code.
 Whether you're managing database connections, API integrations, or custom MCP servers, this tool provides an elegant solution for synchronizing configurations across projects.

 ## 🎯 Features